tiaaburton/MADS_Capstone/README.md

 Once the image is downloaded locally and the container exists, locate the ```config_template.ini``` file in [GitHub](https://github.com/tiaaburton/MADS_Capstone/blob/main/src/config_template.ini).
 Download the file and make a copy named ```config.ini```.
 The app will not run because this file does'nt exist.
 To use the app, you must create credentials for the following:
-1. Google - Credentials to log in with Google.
+1. Google - API keys for the Google login interface.
+Instructions to obtain an API key can be found [here](https://developers.google.com/identity/oauth2/web/guides/get-google-api-clientid).
 2. Plaid - Securely connect to your portfolio information or test information.
 3. Fred - Retrieve the latest federal data.
 4. Expert AI - Classify social media text as good or bad.
+5. Twitter - API for accessing Twitter data for particular stocks
+6. Redit - API for accessing Redit data for particular stocks

 To add the new config.ini file, that is presumably within your Downloads folder.
 Run the two commands below and rerun the Docker container from Docker Desktop.

 ~~~
 cd Downloads/